michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0099.md

 - n: a hypothesis that has been formed by speculating or conjecturing (usually with little hard evidence)
 - n: a message expressing an opinion based on incomplete evidence
 ### Family
-conjecture: conjectural, conjectured, conjectures, conjecturing+;conjectural: conjecturally
+- conjecture: conjectural, conjectured, conjectures, conjecturing+
+- conjectural: conjecturally
 ### Examples
 - How the book disappeared remains a matter of conjecture.
 - This is the year that Brexit turns from conjecture into trajectory.